Thank you for visiting our website. We sincerely hope you find it helpful and informative.

 Though we once contemplated it, we do not breed dogs and never have.
 We are, however, highly dedicated Dobermann lovers who have invested more than two decades loving and learning about our breed.
 Though we've invested endless hours over the years studying canine genetics, pedigrees, bloodlines and so much more, we remain students.
 No matter how much we've learned, there is always so much more to come to know.
 Scientific research yields endless new information applicable to principled dog breeding.
 And the wisdom of the many lifelong Dobermann fanciers from across the globe has been invaluable; these people have taught us more than we could ever have learned on our own and this website is our small contribution to paying that help and education forward.

 Frequent visits to Europe led us to meet the European Dobermann.
 We fell in love all over again.
 These beautiful, magnificent examples of the Doberman Pinscher breed (called simply the Dobermann in Europe) captured our hearts and before long, we were welcoming a wonderful female from Europe into our home.
 Lujza was a wonderful dog who was sadly diagnosed with Dilated Cardiomyopathy at three years old, and died suddenly from heart failure (confirmed by a necropsy) in May of 2016 -- at only five years old while chasing a bunny.
 Our veterinarian aggressively worked to extend the quality of her life for as long as he could and helped us get two more years with her after her initial DCM diagnosis.
 It was our goal to ensure that her days, however numbered, were wholly satisfying and happy.
+But losing her was crushing.

 Like many of you, we have found the search for a puppy takes a very long time when one has tough, seemingly ever-growing list of health testing requirements, genetic requirements such as a reasonably low COI, and a need to understand a puppy's ancestors' working accomplishments, temperaments, and health/longevity.
 We also work hard to avoid a puppy from an ever-growing list of popular sires who have left behind a legacy of premature deaths due to genetic disease.
 Why do we have such a tough list?
 Because we've learned more about the breed and the health & genetic challenges it increasingly faces than we ever realized there was to learn.
 If you elect to start this journey yourself (and I encourage you to do so), be forewarned.
 The journey into the depths of the Dobermann breed can be disheartening.
 Ignorance truly is, as they say, bliss.